Petroleum guidance material

 Appropriate management of weeds was an important focus of the 'Scientific Inquiry Into Hydraulic Fracturing in the Northern Territory'.

 Recommendations 8.2 to 8.4 outlined requirements for:

 - dedicated weeds officers.

-Minimum requirements for these matters are spelled out in this guideline PDF, 185.02 KB .
+The minimum requirements for the development of a BMP are spelled out in this guideline .